purrbot-site/Docs/docs/bot/commands.md

 **This command can only be run in NSFW-labeled channels!**

 Asks the mentioned user to have sex with you.
-When no arguments are provided can the mentioned user choose which type of sex would be used.
+When no arguments are provided can the mentioned user choose which type of sex they want.
 Providing `--anal`, `--normal`, `--yaoi` or `--yuri` however pre-selects the option.

+The user can accept or deny the request.

 ----
 ### Lewd